-In Fall 2019, Cognitive & Information Sciences welcomes a new Research Scientist, Dr. Hanna Gunn.
+In Fall 2019, Cognitive & Information Sciences welcomes a new Assistant Professor Dr. Hanna Gunn.
 We asked Hanna about her background, research interests, and why she’s excited about UC Merced.
 See her responses below.

 What is your background?

 I thought I was going to be a linguist because one of my uncles gave me two books when I was in my mid-teens, one on Chomsky and the other on the Sapir-Whorf's linguistic relativity theory.
 My uncle had hoped I'd be a physicist like him, and I'd thought maybe I would too but that was short lived when I realised I wasn't too fond of maths.
 What ended up happening in my undergraduate studies (University of Canterbury in Christchurch, New Zealand) was that I became very interested in the philosophy of mind.
 In my second year I ended up in two courses that I think really drew me into both philosophy and, in particular, ethics and subjects about the mind.
 These were "Bioethics: Life, Death, and Medicine", and "Cyborgs, Cyberspace, and The Meaning of Life".
 From there, I went to write an honours thesis defending Fred Dretske's theory of phenomenal consciousness.
 I ended up a philosophy graduate programme at the University of Connecticut, Storrs, thinking that I would continue working on similar subjects in the philosophy of mind - I'd almost decided to jump ship to psychology at this stage.
 Long story short, I came across the epistemic subject of rational persuasion and realised that I was very interested in how and how we should form our beliefs about the world.
 I've ended up an ethically-concerned social epistemologist instead!